Proton Gen 2: Export Markets

 The Proton GEN•2 was widely exported via Proton's worldwide dealer networks.
-It was sold in the United Kingdom, Turkey, Romania, South Africa, Australia, Singapore, Thailand, Indonesia, and Egypt among other markets.
+It was sold in the United Kingdom, Ireland, Turkey, Romania, South Africa, Australia, Singapore, Thailand, Indonesia, and Egypt among other markets.

 An agreement was inked between Proton and Iranian distributor Zagross Khodro in December 2008, for CKD assembly of the Proton GEN•2 in Iran.
 It enabled the car to be more competitively priced in that market.
 GEN•2 models sold in export markets from 2011 onwards are equipped with the Proton Persona's L.E.D. tail lights, which help give the GEN•2 a more modern appearance.

 Proton discontinued sales of the GEN•2 in Malaysia in 2012.
 However, Proton still produces the GEN•2 at their Tanjung Malim factory for exclusive sale to their export markets.
 Proton produced 1,148 GEN•2s in 2012 and a further 1,489 in 2013.
 Production of the GEN•2 stopped momentarily in November 2013, but resumed in July 2014 due to higher demand from some export markets, chiefly Egypt and Turkey.

 Proton sold 682 units in 2012 and an additional 715 GEN•2s and Personas in 2013 in Turkey, as well as 496 and 593 GEN•2 units in 2012 and 2013 respectively in Egypt.
 Sales of the GEN•2 and Persona continue to increase in both markets.
 Between January and September 2014, 625 GEN•2s were sold in Egypt, and between January and November 2014, 562 GEN•2s and Personas were sold in Turkey.

 The Proton GEN•2 was launched in Pakistan in September 2006; it was available in five variants: 1.3 M/T, 1.3 M/T (CNG), 1.3 A/T, 1.6 M/T and 1.6 M/T (CNG).
 Proton pulled out of Pakistan only a few years later.

-In Indonesia, the facelifted Proton GEN.2 come with only the Campro IAFM engine and was sold in two variants: M/T and A/T. It was available in seven different colors: Tranquility Black, Metal Grey, Genetic Sliver, Energy Orange, Solid Red, Passion Blue and Solid White.
+In Indonesia, the facelifted Proton GEN.2 come with only the Campro IAFM engine and was sold in two variants: M/T and A/T. It was available in seven different colors: Tranquility Black, Metal Grey, Genetic Silver, Energy Orange, Solid Red, Passion Blue and Solid White.
 It came with a 3-year or 100,000 km warranty.

 On 12 July 2018, 440 Proton GEN•2s were exported to the Middle East.